OpenDataPlane

 The OpenDataPlane (ODP) is an open-source project which defines application programming interfaces (APIs) for portable high performance networking data plane applications.
 ODP API design enables various implementation strategies without exposing the application to implementation details.
 This allows the same application (source code or binary) to run efficiently on various hardware platforms with different levels of HW acceleration.
 For example, the same application source code may be re-compiled to run on a standard server system or a specialized networking System on a Chip (SoC) device.

 Networking data plane refers software and hardware that forwards packets/frames from one interface to another, and usually performs various operations (check errors, add/remove/modify protocol headers, etc) on packet data.
 Commonly, data plane software utilizes hardware acceleration (e.g. protocol checksum calculation) to reach high packet and bit rates.
-Networking control plane and management plane refer to softwares that control and monitor data plane software and hardware operation.
+Networking control plane and management plane refer to software that controls and monitors data plane software and hardware operation.